-A regulatory filing made yesterday by Wells Fargo (NYSE:WFC) revealed that the largest U.S. home lender is no longer under investigation by the Securities and Exchange commission.
+A regulatory filing made yesterday by Wells Fargo (NYSE:WFC) revealed that the largest U.S. home lender is no longer by the Securities and Exchange commission.
 According to Bloomberg, the SEC ultimately decided forgo any action, despite notifying the bank that it might recommend enforcement last February.

 Why the Probe?

 “Regulators are still examining how banks packaged and sold home loans to investors, more than four years after mounting mortgage defaults prompted government bailouts of the financial system,” reported Bloomberg.